Outline

 Mary Leakey and her discovery

-A chipped pebble was found next to the Nutcracker, serving as a primitive stone tool.
-Louis Leakey suggested that the hominid species found was the first animal in history to use tools.
-The excavation continued, and the subsequent discovery caused a sensation in the scientific community.
+Next to the Nutcracker, a chipped pebble was discovered, identified as a primitive stone tool.
+Louis Leakey proposed that this hominid species might have been the first in history to utilize tools.
+As excavations progressed, subsequent discoveries further captivated the scientific community.

 Skull of Homo habilis